flschr/feed2social/README.md

 ## 📜 License

+This repository is licensed under the [WTFPL](https://www.wtfpl.net/) License.
-MIT License - Feel free to fork and customize for your own blog!
+Feel free to fork and customize for your own blog!

 ---